azsk/DevOpsKit/Contributing.md

 ```

 ### Submitting changes
 Once you have done the code changes and tested them you can create a pull request.
-Follow the below given practices while creating a pull request:
+Follow the practices below when creating a pull request:
 * Point to 'External Contribution' branch so that your changes are merged into it after your pull request is accepted.
-If you point to any other branch, your pull request would most likely be not considered.
+If you point to any other branch, your pull request may not get noticed.
-* The pull request template is placed with the intent to be followed while creating a pull request and if you delete or ignore the template, your pull request would most likely be not considered.
+* Make sure you use the pull request template.
+If you delete or ignore the template, your pull request will not be considered.

-Below mentioned are the most basic acceptance criteria for a pull request:
+Basic acceptance criteria for a pull request:
-*  The code changes should not impact the performance in a negative way.
+*  Changes should not impact performance in a negative way.
-*  The code changes should not break existing code flow.
+*  Changes should not break existing code flow.
 *  The core team needs to agree with any architectural impact a change may make.
-Things like new extension or APIs must be discussed with and agreed upon by the core team.
+Things like new extensions or APIs must be discussed with and agreed upon by the core team.

 ### Suggestions
-You can submit a suggestion or a feature request at <azsksup@microsoft.com>.
-To make the feedback process more effective, try to include as much information as you can.
+You can submit feedback, suggestions or feature requests at <azsksup@microsoft.com>.
+To make the feedback process more effective, try to include as much information as possible.
 For example one can add the need, impact and advantages of the feature being requested.

-Your contribution is really appreciated.
+We appreciate your contributions to the DevOps Kit!